yishunlu-222/AnACor2.0/README.md

 conda create --name anacor python==3.8 # Recommended or python -m venv anacor
-# Not Recommended, in case conda doesn't work
+# Not Recommended, just in case conda doesn't work
 # then you need to source /path/anacor/bin/activate to activate
 ```
 or install in your currnet environment